evaera/Cmdr/docs/10-commands.md

 ## Dynamic arguments and inline types

-Dynamic types are included within a command definition's `Args` array, they are functions which take in a command context and preceding arguments, and then return an ArgumentDefinition.
+Dynamic types are included within a command definition's `Args` array, they are functions which take in the command context and then return an [ArgumentDefinition](/api/ArgumentContext#ArgumentDefinition).
 Despite being called inline types, they are not types themselves.
+This is as opposed to static arguments, which are ArgumentDefinitions rather than functions.

 Inline types allow developers to save time adding bespoke types for individual commands, or types which need to vary depending on the command context.
-For example, you could have a `allowlist` command which takes an enum of `add` or `remove` as its first argument, the second argument then could be a `playerId` (for add) or a custom `allowlistPlayer` type (for remove).
+For example, you could have an `allowlist` command which takes an enum of `add` or `remove` as its first argument, the second argument then could be a `playerId` (for add) or a custom `allowlistPlayer` type (for remove) depending on the first argument.

-Alternatively, dynamic types can be paired with inline types.
+Inline types can be and usually are paired with dynamic types.
 Inline types are not registered (so their names don't need to be unique) and take advantage of the fact that the `Type` key in an [argument definition](/api/ArgumentContext#ArgumentDefinition) can also be a [TypeDefinition](/api/Registry#TypeDefinition) itself.
 This is most commonly used with [enum types](/docs/types#enum-types):

 ```lua title="allowlist.lua"
 return {